adremasu/capolavia/wp-content/plugins/posts-to-posts/readme.txt

 = Support & Maintenance =

+AyeCode Ltd have committed to security and maintenance updates due to this plugins requirement in our [List Manager Extension.](https://wpgeodirectory.com/downloads/list-manager/)

-I, scribu, will not be offering support (either free or paid) for this plugin anymore.
+~~I, scribu, will not be offering support (either free or paid) for this plugin anymore.~~

 If you want to help maintain the plugin, fork it [on github](https://github.com/scribu/wp-posts-to-posts) and open pull requests.